larryw3i/CrazyInternetSpeedMeter/README.md

-# ⇅1023.4KB/s Internet Speed Meter
+# 1023.4KB/s⇅ Crazy Internet Speed Meter

 A simple and minimal Internet Speed Meter extension for the Gnome Shell.

 To use this extension, you will need

--   Gnome Shell 40 or later
+-   Gnome Shell 45 or later

 ## Install